scalableinternetservices/ucsb_website/_slide_src/07_high_availability_and_client_side_caching.md

 save the information to use in future requests for the same resource.

-When requesting the same resource in the future, the browser may add an `if-modifed-since` header along with the datetime in the HTTP request.
+When requesting the same resource in the future, the browser may add an `if-modified-since` header along with the datetime in the HTTP request.

 ---